 IChemE Fellows elected to the Royal Academy of Engineering

-Three chemical engineers and Fellows of the Institution of Chemical Engineers (IChemE) – Yulong Ding, David Edwards and Omar Matar – have been elected Fellows of the UK’s Royal Academy of Engineering (RAEng) for their outstanding contributions to engineering.
+Professor Graham Hutchings and Dr Jon-Paul Sherlock, both Fellows of the Institution of Chemical Engineers (IChemE), have been elected as Fellows of the Royal Academy of Engineering (RAEng) for their outstanding contributions to engineering.
+In addition, IChemE Honorary Fellow and Chair of the IChemE Safety Centre, Dr Marlene Kanga, has been elected as an International Fellow of the Academy.

 For more information please contact: